Device Activation Methods

-In order to become active in Blynk.Cloud and available for use, each device should have a unique AuthToken.
-AuthToken is the main identifier of the device in the Blynk Cloud.
-Depending on the hardware, connectivity, and the IoT use-case you are working on, a way of getting AuthTokens for your device can vary.
+For authentication Blynk, every device should have a unique AuthToken.
+AuthToken is the main identifier of every device in the Blynk Cloud.
+Depending on the hardware, connectivity, and the IoT use-case you are working on, a way of getting AuthTokens for your device can be different.

 With Blynk you can use three ways to activate devices:

 - 1.Manually create a device using Blynk.Console for initial prototyping

 - 2.Use Blynk.Inject for WiFi-enabled devices.

 - 3.Use Static Tokens for cellular, Ethernet, and other non-WiFi connection methods

 This method is recommended for prototyping stages or when you build a device for yourself.
 It's the most simple method that works with any supported hardware and any connection type.

 On a high level, you manually create a new device and then place the generated AuthToken to your device's firmware.

 The main difference from WiFi provisioning is that AuthToken should be manually generated and flashed to the device before it can be used.

 For supported devices that can connect to the Internet over WiFi, you can use WiFi provisioning method which is built-in into Blynk.Apps.